 Optimizely Experimentation shows you the statistical likelihood that the improvement is due to changes you made on the page, not chance.
-Until Stats Engine has enough data to declare statistical significance, the Results page will state that more visitors are needed and show you an estimated wait time based on the current conversion rate.
+Until Stats Engine has enough data to declare statistical significance, the Optimizely Experiment Results page will state that more visitors are needed and show you an estimated wait time based on the current conversion rate.

 Lower significance levels may increase the likelihood of error but can also help you test more hypotheses and iterate faster.
 Higher significance levels decrease the error probability but require a larger sample.

-Choosing the right significance level should balance the types of tests you are running, the confidence you want to have in the tests and the amount of traffic you receive.
+Choosing the right significance level should balance the types of tests you are running, the confidence you want to have in the tests, and the amount of traffic you receive.

 - In Optimizely Experimentation, a relative improvement interval of 1% to 10% means that the variation sees between 1% and 10% improvement over the baseline.
 For example, if the baseline conversion rate is 25%, you can expect the variation conversion rate to fall between 25.25% and 27.5%.

-- For Multi-armed Bandit (MAB) optimizations – Optimizely Experimentation displays absolute improvement.
+- For multi-armed Bandit (MAB) optimizations – Optimizely Experimentation displays absolute improvement.

 Estimated wait time and <1% significance

+As your experiment or campaign runs, Optimizely Experimentation estimates how long it will take for a test to reach conclusiveness.
 This estimate is based on the current observed baseline and variation conversion rates.
 If those rates change, the estimate will adjust automatically.

 You may see a significance of less than 1%, with a certain number of visitors remaining.
 In statistical terms, this experiment is underpowered.
 Optimizely Experimentation needs to gather more evidence to determine whether the change you see is a true difference in visitor behaviors or chance.